-Less urgent concerns or requests for support will be sent to MASH+.
-The School may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
+The school may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
 Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
 However, we will not do so where it is felt that to do so could place a child at greater risk of harm or impede a criminal investigation.
-If it is necessary for another agency to meet with a child in School, we will always seek to inform parents or carers, unless we are advised not to by that agency.
-On occasions, it may be necessary to consult with MASH+ and / or Southend Police for advice on when to share information with parents / carers.
+If it is necessary for another agency to meet with a child in school, we will always seek to inform parents or carers, unless we are advised not to by that agency.
+On occasions, it may be necessary to consult with the Children's Single Point of Contact (C-SPOC) team and / or Southend Police for advice on when to share information with parents / carers.